 New Zealand Volcanoes

 The volcanic attractions of New Zealand are renown world-wide and easily rival other volcanic sites in the world such as Yellowstone or Iceland.
 The vast majority of thermal activity is in the North Island and centred in and around the Rotorua and Taupo volcanic zones which are situated in the middle of the island.
-Mt Tongariro, Mt Ngauruhoe and Mt Ruapehu are the 3 main volcanoes in the centre in an area called the Central Plateau.
-These volcanoes erupt regularly.
-Mt Ruapehu had some spectacular eruptions in 1995 and 1996 while Mt Tongariro erupted twice in 2013.
+Mt Tongariro, Mt Ngauruhoe, and Mt Ruapehu are the 3 main volcanoes in this area.
+ALl three of these volcanoes erupt regularly with Mt Ruapehu last erupting in 1995 and 1996, while Mt Tongariro erupted twice in 2013.
 Ngauruhoe's last eruption was 1972.

 To the west of the Central Plateau and close to the western coasline lies the lonely conical peak of Mt Taranaki.
 This volcano last erupted in the year 1755.

 The biggest volcano in New Zealand and known as the world's most destructive in the last 70,000 years is a caldera filled with water called Lake Taupo.
 It is the largest lake in New Zealand and classified as one of Earth's super-volcanoes.
 Situated in the centre of the North Island, this volcano last erupted in the year 186 AD, and erupts approximately every 2000 years.
 This eruption was over 50 times the magnitude of the Mt St Helen's eruption.
 While Mt St Helens moved 3 cubic kilometers of earth, and Krakatoa (the biggest in recent times) in Indonesia moved 8 cubic kilometers, Taupo moved 110 cubic kilometers.
 This eruption is regarded as the biggest in the world in the last 5000 years.
 The skies and sunsets formed from this eruption lasted about six months and were noted by Roman and Chinese observers.
-About 26,500 years ago, Lake Taupo had a true supervolcanic event when the biggest and most destructive eruption in the world took place in the last 70,000 years took place.
+About 26,500 years ago, Lake Taupo had a true supervolcanic event when the biggest and most destructive eruption in the world took place in the last 70,000 years.
 That event dwarfed the 186 AD eruption and ejected a massive 1170 cubic kilometers of earth giving it a Volcanic Explosivity Index rating of 8 which classifies this event as a true super-eruption.

 Both the Coromandel Peninsula and the Auckland region including Auckland city have many monogenetic volcanoes.
 Fortunately it has been 600 years since the last eruption.
 These volcanoes each erupted for a period of weeks and up to a year and these type of volcanoes are known to erupt only once.
 The exception being Rangitoto Island a volcanic island clearly visible from Auckland which is New Zealand's largest city.
 It is an island volcanoe that rises 260 metres (850 ft) above the Hauraki Gulf.
 Eruptions of Rangitoto are significant events and it last erupted during Maori occupation of New Zealand according to their legends.